 These visiting personnel must remain under the supervision of a Level II trained staff member.

-To ensure a basic level of understanding the animal welfare responsibilities and occupational health risks associated with animal use, documented receipt and review of Level I Training materials is also required for individuals prior to IACUC approval as project participants until Level II Training is completed.
+To ensure a basic level of understanding of the animal welfare responsibilities and occupational health risks associated with animal use, documented receipt and review of Level I Training materials are also required for individuals prior to IACUC approval as project participants until Level II Training is completed.
 This includes the requirement for supervision by a Level II trained staff member during all animal use.